Is a Consumer Proposal a Good Idea?

 You’ll also be guaranteed protection from creditors, meaning all calls and collection attempts will be halted immediately, offering you peace and mind and freedom.

-If your debts are under $250,000 and you want to keep your assets, then a consumer proposal may be the best debt relief option available to you.
+If your debts are under $250,000 and you want to keep your assets, then a debt proposal may be the best debt relief option available to you.

 If you’re confident that you can manage future money problems by reducing expenses and focusing on your income, then a consumer proposal gives you the best chance of comfortably paying off your debts.